-Prescription drug benefits are included as part of the State Health Plan.
+The State Health Plan includes prescription drug benefits.
 Prescription drugs are a major benefit to you and a major part of the cost of our self-insured health plan.
-Using generic drugs saves you and the plan money.
-You also can save money and receive the same FDA-approved drugs when you refill prescriptions through the plan’s Retail Maintenance Network or mail-order prescription service.
-Benefits are paid only for prescriptions filled at network pharmacies or through Express Scripts mail-order pharmacy, in the United States.
-Limited coverage is offered outside the United States.
+Express Scripts is the pharmacy benefits manager.
+Benefits are paid only for prescriptions filled at network pharmacies or through Express Scripts mail-order pharmacy.

 Standard Plan members pay a copayment for prescription drugs.
 The prescription drug benefit has a separate annual coinsurance maximum of $3,000 per person.
 Once you meet the maximum, the Plan will pay 100 percent of the cost for your covered drugs for the rest of the year.
 Below are the copayments.